yanli1215/Image_caption/README.md

 - --input, -i: The name of the input video.
 - --model, -m: The type of CLIPCAP model used.
 The value can be either "mlp" or "transformer".
 - --keepframes, -k: Keep the keyframe images after image captioning or not.

+You can also run keyframe extraction section, image captioning section, sound event detection section seperately.
+Please refer to the report's Implementation section.
 ## Result
 The image captioning results and sound events detected is stored in the "covid.mp4-OUTPUT-SED.json".
 For more specific SED with ASR results, you can go to ./SEDwithASR/predict_results folder to see the .xml files for each story unit.